GunnerLab/mcce4_tutorial/docs/tests/ex1.md

 ---

-__What does p_info do?__
+__What does `p_info` do?__

-p_info performs a static analysis of the input PDB file and reports whether it is compatible with MCCE4.
-By running p_info, you can quickly identify common issues that often prevent MCCE calculations from running correctly, such as formatting problems, missing atoms, or unsupported residues.
+`p_info` performs a static analysis of the input PDB file and reports whether it is compatible with MCCE4.
+By running `p_info`, you can quickly identify common issues that often prevent MCCE calculations from running correctly, such as formatting problems, missing atoms, or unsupported residues.

-Specifically, p_info helps you:
+Specifically, `p_info` helps you:

 ✅ Verify that the PDB format is readable by MCCE4